ChrisStylianidis/ProgIntro-ntua/README.md

 ## How to Use

+Browse the `/Exams` directory to access my solutions to the 5 exams that took place throughout the semester.
-Browse the `/Exercises` directory to access my solutions to the exercises.
+Browse the `/Practice Exercises` directory to access my solutions to the 7th set of exercises.
+Browse the `/Set of Exercises` directory to access the exercises and my solutions to them.

 ## About the Author